fluxninja/aperture/docs/content/concepts/auto-scale/kubernetes-object-selector.md

 - _Agent Group_: The Agent Group identifies Aperture Agents where the [component](components/components.md) gets applied.
 - API Version: The Kubernetes API version of the resource.
 - Kind: The Kind of the Kubernetes resource.
-E.g. Deployment, ReplicaSet, StatefulSet.
+For example: Deployment, ReplicaSet, StatefulSet.
 - Name: The name of the Kubernetes resource.
 - Namespace: The Kubernetes namespace of the resource.